The original low slung Bobber bikes were stock American motorcycles which the owner would lighten by removing all none essential parts.

 Nothing will ever replace the satisfaction of building your own custom Bobber motorcycle but not everyone has the skill, the inclination or the time required to undertake such a project.

 Today, Bobbers are available directly from the showroom floor with several motorcycle manufacturers producing them.
 In almost all cases, they are sold as a blank canvas with the idea that you customise it to make it your own after you purchase.

-The motorcycle manufacturer will have a multitude of ‘extras’ you can purchase to get you started with your customisation.
+The motorcycle manufacturer will almost certainly have a multitude of ‘extras’ you can purchase to get you started with your customisation.

 These ‘off the shelf’ Bobbers offer the buyer a thoroughly modern motorcycle with the classic pre WW2 looks of the old bob job styling.

 Unlike many a shed built Bobber though, these modern retro motorcycles start at the push of a button, stop when you hit the brakes and many come with additional safety features such as ABS, cruise control and riding modes.

 So without further ado, let’s take a look at the Bobbers currently available in a dealer near you.

 - Triumph Bobber Black